 “Give them something they actually want because that content builds up the relationship that then allows you to ask for the sale.”

 Regardless of industry, attracting qualified leads is vital to your business’s growth.
-This stage is all about showing who you are, highlighting your expertise, and providing value.
+This stage is all about showing who you are, highlighting your expertise, and providing unsoliticted value.

 Provide value before you ask for anything in return.
 It’s just like any job- you have to work before you get a paycheck.

 - helpful tips relevant to your industry

 - a free trial of your service

-- a sample of your product
+- a small sample of your product

 Consumers are obsessed with video.

 - Brand videos show people who you are, why you do what you do, and serve as an introduction between you and your prospects.
 Consider making this video one of your most high-end pieces of content.

 - Micro videos are 5-15 second videos designed to be eye-catching to someone scrolling through social media.
-Humans now have attention spans shorter than a goldfish, which is why we also call micro videos goldfish videos.
+Humans now have attention spans shorter than a goldfish, which is why we also call micro-videos, ‘goldfish’ videos.

 - Thought Leadership and Industry FAQ videos both provide free information and establish trust between you and your audience.